josefs/meta-paper/paper.md

 Stencil computations lends themselves very well to functional parallel programming as has been noted in recent papers [@lippmeier2011efficient,@orchard2010ypnos].
-Our characterization of stencil computations as functions from pull- to push arrays seems new although some instances of this principle already occurred in [@claessen2012expressive].
+Our characterization of stencil computations as functions from Pull- to Push arrays seems new although some instances of this principle already occurred in [@claessen2012expressive].